-- Place the 4 square nuts in their housing in the bearing mounting flange. - locate the positions of the four holes in the bearing (5) underneath the liner and mark them; using a pointed object pierce the liner in the centre of each screw housing; - assemble in order: the four socket head cap screws, 10 × 40, A4 SS (1) with four A4 SS washers, diameter 10 mm (2), the bearing mounting unit flange (2), the other four A4 SS washers, diameter 10 mm, then the rubber washers (4).
+- locate the positions of the four holes in the bearing (5) underneath the liner and mark them; using a pointed object pierce the liner in the centre of each screw housing; - assemble in order: the four socket head cap screws, 10 × 40, A4 SS (1) with four A4 SS washers, diameter 10 mm (2), the bearing mounting unit flange (2), the other four A4 SS washers, diameter 10 mm, then the rubber washers (4).
 Screw this assembly onto the bearing mounting unit.
-The screws and washers are provided in the bag of screws enclosed with the bearing mounting unit ; - adjust the horizontal position of the bearing mounting unit flange before tightening completely, such that the central vertical mark is the same distance from the width wall as the throughwall flange shaft on the motor side.
+The screws and washers are provided in the bag of screws enclosed with the bearing mounting unit. - adjust the horizontal position of the bearing mounting unit flange before tightening completely, such that the central vertical mark is the same distance from the width wall as the throughwall flange shaft on the motor side; - using a Stanley knife, cut away the liner inside the flange.

-11.8.4 Skimmer flange
+10.8.4 Skimmer flange

-The procedure to follow for installation of the skimmer flange is illustrated in Figure 37 :
+The procedure to follow for installation of the skimmer flange is illustrated in Figure 38 :

-- glue the second gasket onto the inner surface of the skimmer flange ; - locate the 4 holes in the corners of the skimmer underneath the liner and mark them ; - screw the flange onto the skimmer through the 4 corner holes.
+- glue the second gasket onto the inner surface of the skimmer flange; - locate the 4 holes in the corners of the skimmer underneath the liner and mark them; - screw the flange onto the skimmer through the 4 corner holes.
 Proceed fastening the skimmer in place using the 18 countersunk screws, 5.5 × 25, A4 SS, tighten the screws alternately (provided in the bag enclosed with the skimmer); - using a Stanley knife, cut away the liner inside the skimmer.
 Keep the liner cut outs for future repairs.